Designing Local Distributed Mechanisms: Local mechanisms and monotone optimisation

 A mechanism consists of two important parts: computing the assignment and computing the payments.
-Given a distributed algorithm with running time $T(n,\Delta,W)$ for computing the assignment, the critical prices can be computed with the same time complexity in the LOCAL model.
-A generic algorithm proceeds as follows: gather the full $T(n,\Delta,W)$-hop neighbourhood to each node $v$ and then use local computation to find the critical price.
-This relies on the fact that the bids of the other agents are assumed to remain constant when computing the critical price.
-This observation is formalised in the following lemma.
+Given a monotone distributed algorithm with running time $T(n,\Delta,W)$ for computing the outcome, the critical prices can be computed with the same time complexity in the LOCAL model.

-\begin{lemma} Given a $T(n,\Delta,W)$-time monotone distributed algorithm for a binary optimisation problem the critical prices can be computed with the same time complexity. \end{lemma}
+\begin{lemma} Given a $T(n,\Delta,W)$-time monotone distributed algorithm $A$ for a binary optimisation problem the critical prices can be computed with the same distributed time complexity. \end{lemma}

-While we do not focus on the local computational complexity of finding the critical price, we note that due to monotonicity it is possible to use strategies such as binary search to optimise the local computation.
+\begin{proof} By definition the output of a node depends only on its $T(n,\Delta,W)$-neighborhood.
+Each node can therefore gather the full $T(n,\Delta,W)$-neighborhood and simulate $A$ with all possible bids $b(v)$ to find the critical price $b^*(v)$. \end{proof}

 In the CONGEST model it is no longer feasible to collect the full neighbourhood to each node.
 This means that computing the payments becomes a non-trivial challenge.
 In the next section we present a mechanism for computing independent sets and show that in this case the critical prices can also be computed in the CONGEST model.